How Being Fired For Misconduct Can Impact Your Claim For Unemployment Compensation

-If you disagree with a bad conduct firing, let an unemployment lawyer in Kansas City, Missouri review your case to see if you have any legal options available to you.
-An appeal may be a viable option.
-As your unemployment lawyer in Kansas City, Missouri can explain, appeals might be appropriate if you were denied benefits or if you were awarded benefits but your employer decides to fight it claiming your termination was for bad conduct.
-Your attorney can represent you in the appeals hearing and bring the issue in front of an administrative tribunal.
+If you disagree with a bad conduct firing, you may have viable legal options, such as an appeal.
+An appeal might be appropriate if you were denied benefits or if you were awarded benefits but your employer decides to fight it claiming your termination was for bad conduct.
+As your attorney, I can represent you in the appeals hearing and bring the issue in front of an administrative tribunal.
 If you lose at that level, you may still be able to appeal to a higher agency or eventually the court of appeals.

-If you feel you were the victim of discrimination or other unlawful conduct on your employer’s part, let an unemployment attorney in Kansas City, Missouri analyze your case.
+If you feel you were the victim of discrimination or other unlawful conduct on your employer’s part, contact my office to analyze your case.
 You may have a wrongful termination claim against your employer.

-At the Law Office of Michael J. Joshi, you can discuss your case with an experienced unemployment lawyer in Kansas City, Missouri.
-Call 913-428-0199 to set up a consultation.
+At The Law Office of Michael J. Joshi, you can discuss your case with me.
+I have the experience seeking options and favorable outcomes for clients in Kansas and Missouri.
+Send me an email or call my office at 913-428-0199 to set up a consultation.